 • Leverage MARTA & podcasts.
 Review pharmacology flashcards on the Gold Line commute.

 • Use employer flexibility.
-Many Atlanta tech firms grant leave for career pivots into healthcare.
+Many Atlanta tech firms offer leave for employees to pursue career pivots into healthcare.

 • Join peer cohorts.
 Form study squads through Emory's Canvas shell or Mercer's Slack community.